Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Theoretical Analysis

-Under exact minimization, it is well-known that the dual multipliers converge at a linear rate under second-order sufficiency conditions, and that this in turn implies linear convergence of the primal minimizers towards the true solution.
-The typical proof establishes that, once the penalty $\beta$ is set sufficiently large, the primal subproblem has a unique global minimizer $U(y,\beta)$, whose quality is comparable to the quality of the multipliers $y$ used to compute it.
-In turn, the dual multipliers $y$ converge linearly, as the dual updates are simply gradient ascent steps on an underlying dual functional.
-The following results are very classical; their wording is taken from Proposition 1 and 2 of \citet{bertsekas1976multiplier}, though a more modern proof without constraint qualification assumptions is given in \citet{fernandez2012local}.
-(See also \citet[Proposition~2.7]{bertsekas2014constrained})
+Under exact minimization in Step 1, it is a standard result that the dual multipliers converge at a linear rate in Step 2 under second-order sufficiency conditions.
+This, in turn, implies the linear convergence of the primal minimizers in Step 1 towards the true solution.
+The wording for the following is taken directly from Proposition 1 and 2 of \citet{bertsekas1976multiplier}, though a more modern proof without constraint qualification assumptions is given in \citet{fernandez2012local}.
+(See also \citet[Proposition~2.7]{bertsekas2014constrained}) More details and explanations can be found in Appendix~\ref{app:add_inf}.

 \begin{prop}[\bf Existence and quality of primal minimizer] Let $U^*$ denote a local minimizing point that satisfies the second-order sufficient conditions for an isolated local minimum with respect to multipliers $y^*$.
-Then, there exists a scalar $\beta^*\geq 0$ such that, for every $\beta > \beta^*$ the augmented Lagrangian $\cL_\beta(U,y)$ has a unique minimizing point $U(y,\beta)$ within an open ball centered at $U^*$.
-Furthermore, there exists some scalar $M>0$ such that $ \|U(y,\beta) - U^*\|_F \leq (M/\beta) \|y - y^*\|. $ \end{prop}
+Then, there exists a scalar $\beta^*\ge 0$ such that, for every $\beta > \beta^*$ the augmented Lagrangian $\cL_\beta(U,y)$ has a unique minimizing point $U(y,\beta)$ within an open ball centered at $U^*$.
+Furthermore, there exists some scalar $M>0$ such that $ \|U(y,\beta) - U^*\|_F \le (M/\beta) \|y - y^*\|. $ \end{prop}

-Proposition~\ref{prop:bertsekas1} is directly applicable to problem (\ref{eqn:euclidean_kmeans_BM}) when $r=K$, because the global minimum $U^*$ is made isolated by the nonnegativity constraint $U\geq0$; for further details about solution uniqueness, refer to the discussion surrounding~\eqref{eqn:all_solutions} below.
-In fact, it is possible to generalize Proposition~\ref{prop:bertsekas1} to all $r\geq K$, even when the global minimum $U^*$ is no longer isolated, although this would require further specializing Proposition~\ref{prop:bertsekas1} to our specific problem.
-The key insight is that, in the $r> K$ case, the \emph{closest} global minimum $U^*$ to the current iterate $U$ continues to satisfy all the properties satisfied by the isolated global minimum when $r=K$.
-This is essentially the same idea as \cite[Definition~6]{ge2017no} and \cite[Lemma~4]{chi2019nonconvex}.
-Nevertheless, we leave the details of this extension as future work and focus on proving linear convergence in the $r=K$ case in this paper.

 \begin{prop}[\bf Linear convergence of dual multipliers] Under the same assumptions as Proposition~\ref{prop:bertsekas1}, define the sequence